 What is Long-Term Care Insurance?

-When long-term care insurance is brought up, you probably think of nursing homes.
-However, long-term care insurance can be used to pay for many different forms of care and for many different places where care can be delivered.
+When long-term care insurance is brought up, you probably think of skilled nursing homes.
+However, individual-long term care insurance benefit payments can be used to pay for many different forms of care and for many different places where care can be delivered.

-This often makes it seem like a less necessary form of insurance, but the unpredictability of life and the fact that everyone eventually ages makes it a great option for the majority of people.
+This often makes it seem like a less necessary form of insurance to people who are in good health, but the unpredictability of life and the fact that everyone eventually ages makes it a great option for the majority of people.

 Why is Long-Term Care Insurance Necessary?

-Long-term care is very expensive.
-If an injury requires you to spend a few years in a nursing facility, unable to perform multiple activities of daily living (eating on your own, going to the bathroom on your own, etc…), or if you reach a stage in life where you can no longer care for yourself, the costs of care will be astronomical.
+Long-term care is very expensive and rises annually with inflation.
+If an injury requires you to spend a long period of time in a nursing facility, unable to perform multiple activities of daily living (eating on your own, going to the bathroom on your own, etc…), or if you reach a stage in life where you can no longer care for yourself, the costs of care will be astronomical.

-For many, paying for this service requires them to sell off all of their assets, use their wealth for as long as possible, and often rely on government programs to receive the care they need.
-For example, the average nursing home stay costs nearly $8000 per month((1)).
+For many with a limited income, paying for this skilled care requires them to sell off all of their assets, use their own funds for as long as possible, and often rely on government programs to receive the care they need.
+For example, the average nursing home stay costs an annual rate of nearly $100,000, or around $8000 per month((1)).
 Even the highest-paid professionals would have a considerably difficult time paying such costs.
 Don’t forget there is also a waiting period for a disability insurance policy.

-Not to mention, the liquidation of one’s assets to pay for care usually means that their estate and financial legacy are gone before one can pass it on to their loved ones.
+The liquidation of one’s assets to pay for long-term medical expenses and personal care usually means that any estate and financial legacy are then gone, with nothing left over to pass on to loved ones.

 Long-term care insurance helps with this, and it can preserve one’s finances despite the need for extremely expensive, all-intensive, long-term care.